 Passing on such skills is an art and to recognise this, Frank Baines Saddlery was awarded a National Training Award.
 Frank also became a Liveryman of the Worshipful Company of Saddle Makers following his appointment as a Freeman of the City of London, and is also proud to be a Past President of the Society of Master Saddlers.
 Frank is also honoured to have been listed in the 2009 Whos Who publication.

-Frank Baines Saddlery is pleased to have had the opportunity to work with many of the world’s top riders including Stephen Clarke, Ian Stark, Mary Hanna, Ruth Friend, Polly Stockton, Clive Halsall, Andrew Davies, Lee Williams, Mary King and Beezie Madden and we continue to sponsor up and coming young riders.
+Frank Baines Saddlery is pleased to have had the opportunity to work with many of the world’s top riders including Stephen Clarke, Ian Stark, Mary Hanna, Ruth Friend, Polly Stockton, Clive Halsall, Andrew Davies, Lee Williams, Mary King and Beezie Madden.
+We are currently sponsoring Kirsten Beckers and Joyce Heuitink and continue to sponsor up and coming young riders.

 Frank retired in 2016 officially handing over the reins to his children, Garry and Victoria.
 Frank continues to be involved in the Worshipful Company of Saddlers supporting their work to improve training and apprenticeship schemes in the industry.